rendoir/game-dev-study-guide/StudyGuide.md

         - Complexity of access: O(1), slower than vector because it performs two-pointer dereference (one for getting the correct array and another for getting the element) instead of one as in vector
         - Complexity of search: O(N)
     - Graphs
-        - Biconnection
+        - Strongly connected: if every vertex is reachable from every other vertex
-        - Strongly connected
+        - Biconnection: if any one vertex were to be removed, the graph will remain connected

 - Algorithms
     - Graph algorithms